Mexico City Travel Blog: Table of Contents

 Tepito is a problematic neighborhood that is located right next to the historic center, and so is the sliver of streets between the historic center and Condesa-Roma, where the old lucha arena is located.
 There are plenty more problematic neighborhoods, but these are the 2 tourists should mostly be aware of.
 Avoid looking hotels where to stay in Mexico City in these places.

 One of my most favourite things to do in a city is to wander around and get lost.
 This is not something that I recommend you do in Mexico City.
 It is vitally important in this place, more than in other parts of the world, to know where you are at all times.
-It is always a good practice to decide on Mexico city travel blog – 320–33 away from these places.

 READ MORE: Travel Canada Advisory for Mexico